 6) Run-on sentences & Sentence fragments

 One of the most common mistakes that writers make is to create run-on sentences.
 A run-on sentence occurs when two or more independent clauses are joined together without the use of a conjunction or proper punctuation.

 As a result, the sentence becomes difficult to read and can often be confusing for the reader.
+If you struggle with this, consider using our reword generator to streamline and simplify your writing!
 The best way to avoid run-on sentences is to ensure that each independent clause is properly punctuated with a comma, semicolon, or conjunction.